dhigginbotham/pingskiller/readme.md

 # PingSkiller
-Sign your friend up for the pingskills newsletter, this is really just a joke -- so please don't abuse this any further than your coworkers who suck at :pingpong:
+Sign your friend up for the pingskills newsletter, this is really just a joke -- so please don't abuse this any further than your coworkers who need some help at pingpong.

 Install globally! `npm i -g pingskiller`